-Professional internships play a key role in the education of each student in Kent State's School of Journalism and Mass Communication.
+Professional internships play a key role in the education of each student in Kent State's School of Media and Journalism.

 A professionally supervised internship in a student's chosen field of study is essential to academic and professional development and is a graduation requirement.

 Students should speak with the internship coordinator for their major about questions regarding internship approval, the application process and more.